fabianchua6/AZ-204/modern-quiz-app/content/questions/Application Insights.md

 ---

-Question: You have a very old Azure function app and you want to integrate it with Application Insights to save informational log data.
-Which tasks should you perform?

-- [x] Call the `LogInformation` method of the `ILogger` class.
-- [x] Manually enable Application Insights in the function app.
-- [x] Store the name of the instrumentation key in an app setting named `APPINSIGHTS_INSTRUMENTATIONKEY`.
-- [ ] Call the `TrackEvent` method of the `TelemetryClient` class.
-- [ ] Disable built-in logging in the function app.
-- [ ] Add the Azure App Insights into function App using RBAC.
-- [ ] Add the function App into Azure App Insights using RBAC.
-- [ ] Add Azure App Insights Service Principle Id to the App settings.
-- [ ] Store a key named `APPINSIGHTS_INSTRUMENTATIONKEY` as a secret named applicationinsights in an Azure Key Vault.

-Answer: Application Insights may have to be manually enabled for old functions.
-To send data, you need the key named `APPINSIGHTS_INSTRUMENTATIONKEY`. `ILogger` is used to log to Application Insights (not `TelemetryClient`!).
-Azure function apps use app settings to find the Application Insights key, not secrets from the Key Vault.

----

 Question: In your organization, you are working on an ASP.NET web application that is hosted on a development server within the company's internal network.
 Before transitioning the application to the production server, you must gather performance data from various global locations.
 What action should you take?

 - [x] Implement a URL ping test using Application Insights.